miniman13/videngwiki/guides/best-practices.md

 Learn proper cable wrapping technique.

 Learn what hardward / software is standard in the industry where you work and try to get hands on experience.

+Follow proper safety procedures when working with electrical and electronic equipment.
+This includes wearing protective gear, following proper lifting techniques, and knowing how to properly handle and use tools and equipment.

+Know how to use your equipment's diagnostic and monitoring tools.
+This will help you troubleshoot problems and identify potential issues before they become major issues.

 ## Industry